ExitValue.ai

 How much do apparel businesses sell for?

 It depends heavily on the business model.
-Brand-owner SMBs typically sell for 3-7x EBITDA.
-Premium DTC brands command 6-12x revenue (or 5-9x EBITDA if profitable).
-Contract manufacturers and pure wholesale businesses trade at 3-5x EBITDA.
-Public brand comps like Levi's and Carter's trade at 8-11x EBITDA.
+Brand-owner SMBs typically sell for platform-tier earnings multiples.
+Premium DTC brands command a revenue-multiple range (or platform-tier earnings multiples if profitable).
+Contract manufacturers and pure wholesale businesses trade at platform-tier earnings multiples.
+Public brand comps like Levi's and Carter's trade at platform-tier earnings multiples.

 Why do DTC apparel brands trade on revenue multiples?